jaeschrich/Spark/README.md

 If you were to put the JavaScript in a seperate file, you can see how much that is like writing a desktop application.

 Spark works in Chrome and Firefox, but not IE. I'm working on IE support

+## How can I help!

+It's on GitHub!
+Just fork the repo, and send pull requests once you have added features or fixed bugs.

+## Wait...
+What licensing do I have to deal with?

+None!
+Spark.js is public domain!
+Just pop it in your project and get going!